-Born to world famous architect and Cranbrook Academy of Art director Eliel Saarinen and textile artist Loja Saarinen, Eero Saarinen was surrounded by design his whole life.
+Born to world famous parents, architect and Cranbrook Academy of Art director Eliel Saarinen and textile artist Loja Saarinen, Eero Saarinen was surrounded by design his whole life.
 It came as no surprise that Eero was helping his father design furniture and fixtures for the Cranbrook campus by the time he was in his teens.
-In 1929 he left for Paris where he studied sculpture for one year before enrolling in the Yale architecture program.
-In 1934, he returned to Michigan to teach at Cranbrook Academy of Art, work on furniture designs, and practice architecture with his father.
+In 1929 Eero left for Paris where he studied sculpture before enrolling in the Yale architecture program the following year.
+In 1934, he returned to Michigan to teach at Cranbrook, work on furniture designs, and practice architecture with his father.

 It was at Cranbrook that Saarinen met Charles Eames.
 The two young men, both committed to the exploration of potential new materials and processes, quickly became great friends, pushing each other creatively while collaborating on several projects.
 The most notable outcome of their partnership was the groundbreaking collection of molded plywood chairs for the MoMA-sponsored 1940 Organic Design in Home Furnishings competition.
 Their collection was awarded first prize in all categories, catapulting the young designers to the forefront of the American modern furniture movement.

 Charles Eames and Eero Saarinen with a lightweight tensile structure designed for the 1939 faculty exhibition at the Cranbrook Academy of Art Architecture Studio.
 Cranbrook Academy Archives.
 5624-2.
 Photograph: Richard G. Askew